Allocasuarina decaisneana

-Allocasuarina decaisneana, commonly known as desert oak, desert sheoak, or kurkara by the Anangu peoples, is a species of flowering plant in the family Casuarinaceae and is endemic to Central Australia.
+Allocasuarina decaisneana, commonly known as desert oak, desert sheoak, or kurkara by the Aṉangu peoples, is a species of flowering plant in the family Casuarinaceae and is endemic to Central Australia.
 It is a dioecious tree that typically grows to a height of 10–16 m and has long, drooping branchlets, the leaves reduced to scales in whorls of four, the mature fruiting cones 28–95 mm long containing winged seeds (samaras) 8.5–17 mm long.

 Description

 Allocasuarina decaisneana is a dioecious tree that typically grows to 10–16 m high and 3–8 m wide.
 Its trunk has deeply furrowed, corky bark when mature.
 Its branchlets are drooping, up to 500 mm long, the leaves reduced to erect, sharply pointed teeth 1.7–3.2 mm long, arranged in whorls of four around the branchlets.
 The sections of branchlet between the leaf whorls (the "articles") are 20–60 mm long and 0.7–1.5 mm wide.
 Male flowers are arranged in spikes 20–40 mm long, in whorls of about ten per cm (per 0.4 in), the anthers 0.8 mm long.
 Female cones are cylindrical, often softly hairy when young, glabrous when mature and on a peduncle 5–15 mm long.
 Mature cones are 28–95 mm long and 20–35 mm in diameter with a pointed tip on the bracteoles.
 The cones are the largest in the genus Allocasuarina, and the samaras are 8.5–17 mm long.
 Flowering occurs in most months and cones are present on the tree throughout the year.